-To determine whether drugs are a contributing factor in an accident involving injuries, law enforcement officials and attorneys look at all the available evidence.
+To determine whether drugs are a contributing factor in an accident involving injuries, law enforcement officials and car accident lawyers look at all the available evidence.
 This may include each driver’s behavior at the scene as well as statements from hospital staff, witnesses, drivers, passengers, and victims.
-Post-accident blood tests may indicate whether illegal drugs, prescription drugs or OTC medications were involved.
+Post-accident blood tests may indicate whether illegal drugs, prescription drugs, or OTC medications were involved.

 If you’re involved in an accident in which medications are implicated, call an attorney as soon as possible!

-- If you were impaired at the time of an accident, you should not talk to anyone but your attorney.
+- If you were impaired at the time of an accident, you should not talk to anyone but your car accident lawyer.
 Provide your driver’s license, vehicle registration, and insurance information to any law enforcement officers at the scene, share your insurance information with victims and other drivers, but politely decline to discuss details with law enforcement until you have spoken with an attorney.
-Don’t volunteer any information to anyone other than license, registration and insurance info.
+Don’t volunteer any information to anyone other than license, registration, and insurance info.

 Don’t admit fault even if you think you may have been fully or even partly responsible for the accident.
 Don’t sign any papers allowing your health care provider(s) to release your medical records to an insurance company or any other party.

 - If you were injured in the accident (whether or not you may have been impaired, particularly from prescription or OTC medications), you should contact a personal injury attorney as soon as possible.
-An experienced personal injury attorney can ensure that the accident is thoroughly investigated, and develop your case so that you will get the compensation you deserve.
+An experienced personal injury lawyer can ensure that the accident is thoroughly investigated and develop your case so that you will get the compensation you deserve.

 Drivers Can Face Criminal Sanctions in Ohio

-Nineteen states, including Ohio, have zero tolerance policies on “drugged driving.”
-According to state law, if you are charged with OVI (Operating a Vehicle Impaired) or are determined to be “under the influence” or “intoxicated” while behind the wheel, it doesn’t matter whether you have been drinking alcohol, using marijuana, or taking prescription or OTC medication.
+Nineteen states, including Ohio, have zero-tolerance policies on “drugged driving.”
+According to state law, if you are charged with OVI (Operating a Vehicle Impaired) or are determined to be “under the influence” or “intoxicated” while behind the wheel, it doesn’t matter whether you have been drinking alcohol, using marijuana, taking a prescription, or OTC medication.